ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-2-2.md

-Chapter 10: The Impact of Critical Thinking on Organizational Performance
+The Impact of Critical Thinking on Organizational Performance
 =========================================================================

 In this chapter, we will explore the significant impact that critical thinking can have on organizational performance.
 Critical thinking is not only a valuable skill for individuals but also plays a crucial role in shaping the success and effectiveness of organizations.
 By fostering a culture of critical thinking and integrating it into decision-making processes, organizations can experience numerous benefits and achieve improved performance in various aspects.